mf0o/opentx_arduplane_tecs_tuning_helper/README.md

 ### Description
 This OpenTX LUA script will navigate you through the steps to tune your plane TECS.
-The data will be processed and reformatted to Ardupilot parameter units (KPH->m/s) on the Transmitter directly.
+The data will be processed and reformatted to Ardupilot parameter units (i.e. dm/s->kph) on the Transmitter directly.
 Finally the TECS will be displayed on the screen and saved to a logfile.

 This is based on Yaapu's [FrSky Telemetry Script](https://github.com/yaapu/FrskyTelemetryScript/).